qihangwu/HIP/tasks/cleaning #2.md

 1. Let's generate a few more variables from the data -

+   David's comment 6/19/2021: Ideally all variables are either categorical or continuous (no string variables)

    (a) higheduc: Whether workers have attended more than 10th grade education

    (b) firstjob (history_yesno): Whether this is your first job (we already got this variable cleaned - just to list it here)

    (c) memory: The total score in working memory test.
 I think we can first generate total number of correct answers from each series; each worker was tested only one series.
 Then we can take the minimal number from the three series and generate a new variable "memory".
 Then normalize this variable.

+   David's comment 6/19/2021: I saw 3 series of WM scores in the cleaning file.
+Can you put them all together in one variable?
+(Maybe you can put all three variables in the same data frame, and then find a minimal value in each row - Max has some similar codes that might be useful when generating minimal salary)

+   Also I think you can simply do normalization by this: data$tot_score_WM3 <- (data$tot_score_WM3 - mean(data$tot_score_WM3, na.rm = TRUE)) / sd(data$tot_score_WM3, na.rm = TRUE)

    (d) cognitive: The total score of cognitive tests.
 We can simply count how many correct answers each worker has.
 Then normalize this variable.

+   David's comment 6/19/2021: There's one outlier in b7 ("649"); a useful thing to do would be do a summary after recoding of data_CT.
+Also I think we should generate tot_score_CT after we recode all the questions to "correct" and "incorrect" - i.e. the variable tot_score_CT should be like "min = 0, max = 12".

    (e) dexterity: Let me know if you think this measure makes sense to you -